scaleoutsean/eseries-perf-analyzer/README.md

 ### Environment variables and configuration files

-- `./epa/.env` has some environment variables used by ./epa/docker-compose.yaml.
+`./epa/.env` has some environment variables used by ./epa/docker-compose.yaml.
+You may want to edit `TAG` if you make own versions.
-- Collector arguments and switches
+Collector arguments and switches
 - `USERNAME` - SANtricity account for collecting API metrics such as `monitor` (read-only access to SANtricity - create it in SANtricity)
 - `PASSWORD` - SANtricity password for the collector account
 - `SYSNAME` - SANtricity array name, such as `R26U25-EF600`.
 Get this from the SANtricity Web UI, but you can use your own.
-If you want to make the name identical to actual E-Series array name, [this image](/images/sysname-in-santricity-manager.png) shows where to look it up
+If you want to make the name identical to actual E-Series array name, [this mage](/images/sysname-in-santricity-manager.png) shows where to look it up
 - `SYSID` - SANtricity WWN for the array, such as `600A098000F63714000000005E79C888`.
 See [this image](/images/sysid-in-santricity-manager.png) on where to find it in the SANtricity Web UI.
 - `API` - SANtricity controller's IP address such as 6.6.6.6.
-Port number (`:8443`) is automatically set in Collector
+Port number (`:8443`) is automatically set in Collector, and `https://` is not necessary either.
 - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
 - `DB_ADDRESS`
   - Use external IPv4 or FQDN of the InfluxDB host if InfluxDB is running in a different location
   - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in the same Docker Compose as the Collector
-    - Note that

 Example of `docker-compose.yml` with a collector for one array: